Australia Car Hire Excess Insurance

 - Additional drivers — Cover for up to five additional drivers named on your rental agreement.

-- Flexible rental periods — Choose your level of cover from single trip for up to 120 consecutive days, or annual multi-trip for individual trips up to 120 days at a time for up to 12 months.
+- Flexible rental periods — Choose your level of cover for a single trip of up to 120 consecutive days, or annual multi-trip for individual trips up to 120 days at a time for up to 12 months.

 - Multiple benefits included as standard — Includes cover for misfuelling, car keys, flat batteries, and even late pick-up charges due to delayed flights.